John Johns Trigg: Early life and education

-Military service
+American Revolutionary War

 Virginia expanded her militia as the conflict with Great Britain loomed.
-Trigg raised a new militia company in Bedford County in 1775 and led it as its lieutenant.
+Trigg helped raise a new militia company in Bedford County in 1775 and became one of its offices, with the rank of lieutenant.
 He remained with this unit throughout the war, and saw several local actions.
-The state's House of Delegates named him as a captain on March 23, 1778, and a major in 1781.
-He was a major of artillery at the Siege of Yorktown later that year, and was present at the surrender of Lord Cornwallis.
+He was promoted him to captain on March 23, 1778, and attained the rank of major in 1781.
+As a major of artillery at the Siege of Yorktown later that year, Trigg was present at the surrender of Lord Cornwallis.

 After the war Trigg continued his service in the Virginia militia.
 He was promoted to lieutenant colonel in 1791, and in 1793 served as a major in the Second Battalion of the Tenth Regiment of the Virginia militia.
-In 1796 and 1802, he was commander of the 91st Regiment of the Virginia militia.
+In 1796 and 1802, he commanded the 91st Regiment of the Virginia militia.

 Political career

-Trigg's political service started around 1781 when he became a Justice of the Peace in Bedford County.
-He was elected to represent the county in the Virginia House of Delegates, and served there from 1784 until 1792.
+Around 1781 Trigg became a Justice of the Peace in Bedford County, the justices collectively in that era also governing the county.
+Bedford voters elected him as one of their representatives in the Virginia House of Delegates, and re-elected him several times so he served (part-time) from 1784 until 1792.
 In 1788 he represented Bedford County in the Virginia Convention that ratified the U.S. Constitution.
-Trigg voted with Patrick Henry and the Antifederalists against ratification.
+However, Trigg voted with Patrick Henry and the Antifederalists against ratification.
 He served in the Virginia Senate from 1792 until 1796.

 He was elected in the United States House of Representatives in 1796 as a Jeffersonian Republican.
 Trigg was re-elected three times, and served in the Congress from 1797.
-He died at home on May 17, 1804, on his farm near Liberty in Bedford County and was buried in a family plot there.

-The Fifth Congress

 Trigg arrived on the second day the Fifth Congress of the United States convened, Tuesday, May 16, 1797, and was in time to hear the new President's speech to Congress about his position in regards to France.
 At this time, Trigg, a Democratic-Republican/Anti-Federalist was in the minority party, as the House was majority Federalist, as was John Adams, the President of the United States.
 After the President's speech, which caused an uproar among Anti-Federalists as not being sympathetic enough to France and too hawkish, the House debated until May 31 on their response to his address.
 Their response, with an amendment, basically supported the President's speech.
 Trigg voted against the response, while his brother Abram voted for it.